cdowdy/bolt-html5-video/README.md

 To start off you'll need to have a field in your contenttypes that accepts/uses video.
 There are two types right off the bat you can use.
 The``file`` type and/or ``filelist`` type.

 **If You Plan To Upload Videos through the 'Edit' Option of the Backend With 'Upload File' You'll Need To Use the ``filelist`` Type**.
 This is because Bolt's backend will place the video in a directory.
 This extension assumes each file will be named the same.
-So an MP4 file will have the same name as a Webm or OGG.
+So an MP4 file will have the same name and file path as a Webm or OGG.

 Regular File upload through 'upload files'